mrrahulkrr/Jobby-App/README.md

 In this project, I have build a **Jobby App** by applying the concepts I have learned till now.

-### You can checout the website here : https://rahulsJobbyApp.ccbp.tech
+### You can checkout the website here : https://rahulsJobbyApp.ccbp.tech

 ### Refer to videos below: